Mudathir-Salahudeen/End-to-End-Data-Integration-and-API-Development-on-Azure/README.md

 API Hosting: Deployed the APIs on Azure API Management (APIM) for secure and scalable access.

 Access to APIs:
-The final interface to access the APIs is available at GeoST4R APIM.
+The final interface to access the APIs is available at GeoST4R APIM - https://geost4r-apim.developer.azure-api.net/.
 Note: Access is restricted to authenticated users only, as this project is intended for organizational use and is not publicly accessible.